OpenEx-Platform/docs/docs/deployment/installation.md

     Note that the configuration keys relevant to the mandatory dependencies listed above must be set in the file or as environment variables.

-See the Configuration section for more details:
+See the relevant Configuration sections for more details:

 - [PostgreSQL](configuration.md#postgresql)
 - [RabbitMQ](configuration.md#rabbitmq)